Huntington Beach Personal Injury Lawyers Since 1978

 The family of the boy have filed a Huntington Beach wrongful death claim against the city in hopes of promoting the safety of students traveling to and from school.
 The city of Huntington Beach has responded by installing lighted crosswalks and speed indicators.

-Land or Sea: Huntington Beach Personal Injury Lawyers Can Help You
+Our Huntington Beach Personal Injury Lawyers Can Help You

 If you have suffered personal injuries in Huntington Beach due to beach accidents, bicycle accidents, car accidents, contaminated waters, or anything else, it is to your benefit to consult a Huntington Beach personal injury law firm.